vllm-project/vllm/docs/source/getting_started/amd-installation.rst

        vllm-rocm \
        bash

-If you plan to install vLLM-ROCm on a local machine or start from a fresh docker image (e.g. pytorch+rocm5.7), you can follow the steps below:
+Alternatively, if you plan to install vLLM-ROCm on a local machine or start from a fresh docker image (e.g. rocm/pytorch), you can follow the steps below:

 0. Install prerequisites (skip if you are already in an environment/docker with the following installed):